 Not Accepted

-Two (2) required recommendation forms and letters of recommendation.
-The University of Washington School of Pharmacy requires, and will accept, two recommendations from a source who can speak to your professional demeanor, accountability and maturity, such as a professor, teaching assistant, employer or volunteer supervisor.
 Recommendations are NOT ACCEPTED from family members, friends, fraternity or sorority advisors, personal health care providers, high school faculty/advisors, mentors or job shadow professionals.
-Recommendations are not accepted from career services or reference letter centers; committee letters are also not acceptable.
-Please note that if you submit more than two letters of reference, our review committe has the ability to read them.
-The PharmCAS Letter of Reference evaluation form/checklist is required.
+Recommendations are not accepted from career services nor reference letter centers; committee letters are also not acceptable.

 Residency